henkelmax/timelapse/readme.md

 `admin_user_id` the telegram user ID of the admin

-`output_folder` the folder name for the images

 `max_message_delay` the timeout for Telegram messages to be answered (For example if the bot is not running)

-`database_path` the path to the database file containing the data related to the telegram users

 `compression` the compression rate for the output images (0.0-1.0)